daq-tools/vasuki/README.rst

 *****
 About
 *****
-Vasuki generates different kinds of unique identifiers, tokens and words.
+Vasuki generates different kinds of random unique identifiers, tokens and words.

 It aims to make identifier generation effortless.